 Overall, all monitoring locations continue to frequently exhibit elevated bacteriological concentrations exceeding state standards, which is consistent with bacteriological issues identified in the City's WA.
-Dissolved oxygen (DO) observations at all sampling locations over the 2020 monitoring period have met the minimum state standards of <4.0mg/L. In previous years there have been dissolved oxygen (DO) violations at both BR-6 and TC-1, however, this year's DO levels have been tested to be compliant with state guideline.
-During the 2020 monitoring period, one (1) monitoring site (BR-6), experienced dissolved metal concentrations for zinc (Zn) but all concentrations were well below EPD's acute and chronic criteria.
-As with last year's report, copper (Cu) continues to be within the state limits for freshwater streams at all monitoring locations.
+Dissolved oxygen (DO) observations at all sampling locations over the 2024 monitoring period have met the minimum state standards of not <4.0mg/L. This year's DO levels show to be compliant with state guideline.
+During the 2024 monitoring period, all testing locations (at all testing dates) had no measurable zinc levels, which is an improvement over previous years.
+All testing locations experienced very minor dissolved metal concentration for copper (Cu) during the wet weather sampling event, but only 2 other testing locations had measurable copper levels.

-The 2020 water quality observations indicate that the relative concentrations continue near previous baseline levels with little noticeable trending.
+The 2024 water quality observations indicate that the relative concentrations continue near previous baseline levels with some tests exhibiting lower values than in the previous two years.
 Therefore, it is concluded the BMPs appear to be effective in maintaining relatively stable conditions throughout the service area watersheds.